Hands-On Tutorial: Plugin Store¶

 The dataset connectors from this plugin enable us to build and use the US Census data directly within Dataiku DSS.
 See the plugin page for more information.

 We will use the Get US census block group from lat lon recipe to enrich our dataset.
 To access the recipe, click the +Recipe button from the Flow and select Census USA from the list.
-Alternatively, to access the recipe,
+Alternatively, to access the recipe from a dataset,

 Select the Get US census block group from lat lon recipe.